 Dates and the basic idea

 Cool KIDS’ SUMMER starts May 26 and runs through Sept.
 8. The lineup gives families more kid-friendly things to do without making every plan depend on a headliner ride time.
-That matters in summer, when heat, storms, and stroller naps can flatten even a careful schedule.

 Do not treat it like a festival with one central booth area.
 This is spread out.
 The best version of the trip builds one or two Cool KIDS’ SUMMER stops into each park day instead of trying to chase every offering in one sprint.